j-rausch/DMDB_public/exercise_03_inclass/step9.md

 Select the queries that are correct.
 Multiple answers might be correct.

--- Option 1 -- Compute rank manually -- Using JOIN
+-- A -- Compute rank manually -- Using JOIN

 ``
 WITH current_dept_emp AS (